 From college through my guiding days, I was always pushing.
 Hard high-altitude rock pitches; guiding from South America to the Alps, then Nepal; living on the road—it all took its toll, and I began manifesting imbalance injuries.
 No major injuries, but injuries I had to fix, which is how I found many of my mentors.
 Sustaining my body launched me down a path of deeper understanding beyond just the science of training, periodization, loads, and training cycles.
 I learned about balance, health, and wellness—how to support the body to keep doing these intensive sports.
 I absorbed everything I could on structural alignment, mobility, massage, yoga, nutrition, Ayurvedic science, and Eastern medicine.

-I trained, traveled, learned, read, experimented, fixed my sport-driven imbalances.
+As I read and learned, I continued to train, travel, experiment, and address my sport-driven imbalances.
 I followed my passion for teaching, guiding, training, pushing, and helping others.
 That was my life.

 Somehow I knew I didn’t want guiding to be my life forever.
 It’s hard on the body, and as much fun as guiding and traveling internationally can be, I didn’t want to be doing that when I was 50+.